YuZhengM/scvmap-tutorial/docs/source/index.rst

 For this purpose, we designed SCVdb (https://bio.liclab.net/scvdb/), a comprehensive user-friendly, large-scale database that is designed to explore populations of interest for relevant traits or diseases at the cellular level or at the level of cell types, and to provide them with comprehensive annotation and enrichment analyses.
-The current version of SCVdb supports ~180 scATAC-seq datasets and ~15,800 fine-mapping result datasets.
-The number of valid trait- or disease-scATAC-seq data pairs exceeds 1,923,500, among which the number of trait- or disease-cell pairs is as high as 15.95 billion, providing valuable resources for exploring the functional localization of single-cell variations.
+The current version of SCVdb supports ``~180`` scATAC-seq datasets and ``~15,800`` fine-mapping result datasets.
+The number of valid trait- or disease-scATAC-seq data pairs exceeds ``1,923,500``, among which the number of trait- or disease-cell pairs is as high as ``15.95 billion``, providing valuable resources for exploring the functional localization of single-cell variations.
 In addition, we use genes or transcription factors (TFs) as hubs to visualize and reveal the potential regulatory relationships involved in the process of mapping phenotypic or disease associations to single-cell data.